Asian markets cheer U.S.-Mexico trade deal

 However, some analysts were cautious about the rally.

-“News of the U.S.-Mexico trade deal has fueled risk appetite,” ANZ analysts said in a client note.
+“News of the U.S.-Mexico trade deal has fuelled risk appetite,” ANZ analysts said in a client note.
 “It is hard to extrapolate much out of it, as the United States continues to treat each country and deal on its own merit.
 We remain wary of the current rally in risk appetite, and see it as short-lived.”

 Disputes between the United States and its trading partners have been a drag on investor sentiment for much of the year despite solid economic fundamentals and two robust quarters of corporate earnings.